 Whales & Wildlife

 On your San Juan Islands vacation, be prepared for a wealth of wildlife possibilities.
-You may hear an orca blow or a bald eagle calling its mate . . . spot a red fox or a black-tailed deer and her fawn slipping into the woods . . . marvel at the brilliant orange of a Rufous Hummingbird at your B&B feeder or at a convention of Steller sea lions lolling on a rock.
+You may hear an orca whale blow as it plies its native waters, or a bald eagle calling to its mate.
+You may spot a red fox or a black-tailed deer and her fawn slipping into the woods, or marvel at the brilliant orange of a Rufous Hummingbird buzzing around your bed and breakfast's garden, or at a convention of Steller sea lions lolling on a rock.